 Okagean

 Okagean isn’t your typical coffee shop but rather a Japanese sweets café.
-Typical items here include Zenzai (sweet red bean soup), Warabi Mochi (jelly-like Mochi with Kinako powder), parfaits, soft-serves, and Kakigori (shaved ice).
+Typical items here include Zenzai (sweet red bean soup), Warabi Mochi (jelly-like rice cake with roasted soy bean powder), parfaits, soft serves, and Kakigori (shaved ice).

 Although Okagean is a sister branch of Komeda’s Coffee, they also take pride in their selection of Japanese drinks.
 Thus, you can enjoy a cup of Matcha green tea with your Morning Service.
-If you are interested in Matcha and want to try a tea ceremony, read this post to find out more.
+By the way, if you are interested in Matcha and want to try a tea ceremony, read this post to find out more.

 In the morning you get to choose between three diverse Morning Service sets.
 Your first option is the usual toast with a boiled egg and red bean paste.
 For anyone who wants to try a Japanese breakfast, we recommend the second set.
 This one consists of an Onigiri (rice ball), Miso soup, and Warabi Mochi.
-Finally, you choose to have a Japanese Wagashi (sweet) suiting the current season.
+Your third option is to choose a Japanese Wagashi (sweet) that suits the current season.

 Website (Japanese only) | Google Maps